 Even on a private server, setting this limit to a reasonable value is a good idea to avoid saturating the server with queued email.

-Enabling the logger at info level inside the diagnostic panel, and looking at the generated log file, you can see this situation clearly reported.
+Enabling the logger at info level and looking at the generated log file, you can see this situation clearly reported.

 See the Delivery Engine page for more information about the delivering process.